-As part of its annual review, the Board continues to consider the issue of Board succession driven partly by the fact that a majority of directors were all appointed on, or shortly after, DuluxGroup's demerger from Orica Limited in 2010.
-In addition, the Board's succession plan is focused on continually identifying suitable candidates for future appointment to the Board, having regard to the Board's current skills mix and desirable future skills, to ensure that Board remains proactive and renewal occurs in an orderly manner over time.
+As part of its annual review, the Board continues to consider Board succession.
+The Board's succession plan is focused on continually identifying suitable candidates for future appointment to the Board, having regard to the Board's current skills mix and desirable future skills, to ensure that Board remains proactive and renewal occurs in an orderly manner over time.

-Where a need is identified or arises, the Remuneration and Nominations Committee considers potential candidates based on the skills required by the Board and the qualities and experience of the candidate.
+Where a need is identified or arises, the Nominations Committee considers potential candidates based on the skills required by the Board and the qualities and experience of the candidate.
 The Committee, with the assistance of professional consultants if necessary, will undertake a search process and shortlisted candidates will be interviewed by the Chairman and other directors before being recommended to the full Board for appointment.
-Nominations for appointment to the Board are considered by the Remuneration and Nominations Committee and approved by the Board as a whole.
+Nominations for appointment to the Board are considered by the Nominations Committee and approved by the Board as a whole.